greghendershott/racket-mode/Reference.md

 Save and evaluate the buffer in REPL, much like DrRacket's Run.

+With a C-u prefix, uses errortrace for improved stack traces.
+Otherwise follows the [`racket-error-context`](#racket-error-context) setting.

-If point is within a submodule form, the REPL "enters" that submodule (uses its language info and namespace).
+If point is within a Racket `module` form, the REPL "enters" that submodule (uses its language info and namespace).

 When you run again, the file is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of the file.
-In other words, like DrRacket, this provides the predictability of a "static" baseline, plus the ability to explore interatively using the REPL.
+In other words, like DrRacket, this provides the predictability of a "static" baseline, plus the ability to explore interactively using the REPL.

 See also [`racket-run-and-switch-to-repl`](#racket-run-and-switch-to-repl), which is even more like DrRacket's Run because it selects the REPL window (gives it the focus), too.

-With a C-u prefix, uses errortrace for improved stack traces.
-Otherwise follows the [`racket-error-context`](#racket-error-context) setting.
+If your source file has a syntax or runtime error, a "skeleton" of your file is evaluated to get identifiers from module languages, `require`s, and definitions.
+That way, things like completion and [`racket-describe`](#racket-describe) are more likely to work while you edit the file to fix the error.
+If not even the "skeleton" evaluation succeeds, you'll have only identifiers provided by racket/base, until you fix the error and run again.

 Output in the `*Racket REPL*` buffer that describes a file and position is automatically "linkified".
-To visit, move point there and press <kdb>RET</kbd>, mouse click, or use a Compilation mode command such as C-x ` (next error).
-Examples of such text include:
+Examples of such text
+include:

 - Racket error messages.
 - `rackunit` test failure location messages.
 - `print`s of `#<path>` objects.

+To visit these locations, move point there and press RET or mouse click.
+Or, use the standard `next-error` and `previous-error` commands.

 In the `*Racket REPL*` buffer you can issue some special commands.
 Some of them are the foundation for Emacs commands.